michaeluno/custom-scrollbar/readme.txt

 2. **Setting Page**

 == Changelog ==

+= 1.3.7 - 07/09/2021=
+- Fixed dynamic UI elements which did not toggle the visibility.
+- Fixed JQMIGRATE warnings in the browser console.

 = 1.3.6 - 03/01/2021 =
 - Fixed an incompatibility issue with PHP 8.0, which the setting UI did not load.